MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 The compression workflow follows four stages, each mapped to one Python script and one SLURM submission script:

 1. **Read and correlation matrix** (`1_RED_dask_read_POD.py`, `J1_RED_read_GPU.sh`).
    The raw snapshots are read and the velocity components `u, v, w` are assembled into a fluctuation matrix `X = [u; v; w]` after removing the temporal mean.
-The temporal correlation matrix `C = X^T X` is then computed (method of snapshots) and written to disk in HDF5 chunks together with `C_metadata.json`.
-The mean fields are saved in Parquet format.
+The correlation operator `C = X^T X` of size `N_h x N_h`, coupling the spanwise direction and time, is factorised with a randomized eigensolver: The mean fields are saved in Parquet format.

 2. **Eigendecomposition** (`2_Comp_Eig.py`, `J2_gpu_comp.sh`).
    A randomized GPU eigensolver decomposes `C`, the cumulative energy content is evaluated, and the number of modes `k` required to reach the target energy is selected.
 The reduced temporal eigenvectors `V` are written by rows in HDF5, and the number of modes retained for several energy targets is stored in `k_per_target.json`.